 Some of the banlieues close to central Paris are very wealthy and desirable (such as Versailles).
 But the word banlieues has come to have connotations in the French language and is more like what Americans would call "the projects" or the English "housing estates".
 These are the 'badlands' and it would be unwise to walk alone there; Clichy-sous-Bois is a notorious trouble spot.

-However, it's very unlikely you'd find yourself in that location, there's no compelling reason or attraction for tourists to go there. about 7 years ago
+However, it's very unlikely you'd find yourself in that location, there's no compelling reason or attraction for tourists to go there. over 7 years ago

 There's not so much to see in the suburbs anyway...

 Having said that, you would have to visit Versailles (no problem there at all, a very wealthy city)